nswekosk/MEAN_Practice_App_2-/README.md

-Summary: This application can authenticate and get users and stories to and from the backend.
+Summary: This application is a working clone of an ecommerce web application.
+It allows you to get a product by the category that it is in.
+In addition, it can do instant search as you are typing out the search term.
+Finally, it allows you to make payments using stripe.

-Function: Salt and hashing, cookie and session based authentication, quick search, using payment model Stripe
+Functionality: Salt and hashing, cookie and session based authentication, quick search, making payments using Stripe

-Languages, tools, and Frameworks: Node, express, jQuery, mongoDB, ElasticSearch, Stripe
+Languages, tools, and frameworks: Node, Express, jQuery, MongoDB and Mongoose, ElasticSearch, Stripe, Morgan, and Ejs as the view engine.

 Please let me know if you have any questions!